 AT&T: Samsung Galaxy S III mini launching Sept.
-27 for 99 cents, 4G LTE network growing todayAlex Wagner - Deputy Managing Editor, News Desk
+27 for 99 cents, 4G LTE network growing todayAlex Wagner - Editorial Director of News and Content

 It's certainly been a while since we've heard anything about the Samsung Galaxy S III mini, but AT&T is changing that today by announcing plans to launch the device later this month.
 The big blue carrier revealed this morning that it will begin accepting pre-orders for the Galaxy S III mini on Sept.
 19 ahead of the device's Sept.
 27 release.
 Pricing will be set at $0.99 with a two-year commitment.

 The spec sheet for AT&T's Galaxy S III mini is similar to the one belonging to the international model, which originally debuted in October 2012.
 Included with this shrunken GSIII is a 4-inch Super AMOLED display, 1.2GHz dual-core processor, 5-megapixel rear camera and 1GB RAM.
 Buyers will be greeted by a combo of Android 4.2 Jelly Bean and Samsung's TouchWiz UI when they power on the device, and once it's up and running, the GSIII mini will connect to AT&T's 4G LTE network.